santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 3.md

 > Trouson, A (2011) US students living on easy street, The Australian, 26 January 2011, p.33.
 >
 > **Your answer:**

+1. A record number of accusations does not necessarily suggest a bent police force.
+2. There have always been dishonest, sometimes corrupt police in Victoria, just as in other jurisdictions.

+3. 52 Victorian police officers from a workforce of around 12,800 have been stood down
+4. should perhaps come as no surprise.

+ The number represents 0.42 per cent of the total police workforce.
+Yet the fact that this is a record number does not necessarily suggest that Victoria's police officers have suddenly become more dishonest.
+What it does suggest is that their transgressions are being more rigorously investigated and prosecuted.